Chapter 19: The Tragedy at Ong Thanh 062025

 Companies, respectively, out of the Ong Thanh Creek NDP.
 They marched in

-a straight-line due south.
+a straight line due south.
 Captain Kasik had explored this same area the

 day before with his B Company.
-He had found enough signs of a large
+He had found enough signs of a

-immediately requested and were given a course change.
+They immediately requested and were given a course change.

 Since early morning, Triet’s watchers had continually made him